sourabhvamdevan/doubt-ai/README.md

 **python3 -m venv venv**

+and then run **pip install -r requirements.txt**

-For using this project you can apply your api-key in .env file and then run *streamlit run main.py*
+For using this project you can apply your gemini api-key in .env file and then run *streamlit run main.py*

 Then pls navigate to:-